Skip to main content

 She wasn’t, but she was one of the loudest.
 Every conversation with Lina was like verbal sparring, equal parts humour and bite.
 She’d never wanted marriage, never wanted kids, and, in her own words, “wasn’t particularly interested in any company she couldn’t send home with a doggy bag and a cab fare.”

-“Why does everyone think romance is the only answer?” she mused one evening.
-“It’s exhausting.
+evening.
+“It is exhausting.
 If I have to listen to one more person go on about ‘finding themselves’ in a partner, I will throw myself into the sea."

-Editor's Pick: Can You Really Inherit a Broken Heart?
+Editor's pick: Can You Really Inherit a Broken Heart?

-What’s Wrong with Havenwood?
+What’s wrong with Havenwood?

 In Havenwood, loneliness had become a kind of status symbol.
 People wore their broken hearts like badges of honour and posted sad poetry on social media, each poem trying to outdo the last in angst.
 The epidemic had started quietly, with a few people professing that without a romantic partner, life felt incomplete.
 But somewhere along the line, the town collectively decided that only romantic love could validate their lives.